 Chicagoans are big on beige

 Besides for Chicago, I've never walked into a bar or restaurant where damn near every one is wearing the same "uniform", which I find really creepy.
 Logan Square's own Long Man and Eagle ( I call it The Hipster Hunting Lodge) is an exemplary example of this.
 Personally, I like Long Man and Eagle and was there last week, but it's ridiculous how many adults feel so comfortable in the same fashion uniform as every body else.
 I remember looking around at every one basking in their own conformity safe and sound.
+Besides for grammar school, Iv'e always embodied the New Orleans mode of doing my own thing.
+Two years ago I brought a brown suede fringe jacket that I always wanted.
+Thinking back on it, I think it was connected to when I had a serious case of the Chicken Pox as a child.
+I don't remember the rash, except two red bumps on the instep of my foot that looked like they were made by a child vampire.

 Salem's Lot/Vampire Child.

-I'm looking forward to seeing Django Unchained.
-I wanted to see it Christmas Eve, but it was pulled in the wake of the Newtown Massacre.
 It will be at the new Logan Theatre soon.
 I'll walk there and have a drink at the new snazzy bar inside the theatre afterwards, which seems the proper way to go about this.
-But oh, how my neighborhood has changed.
+But oh, how my neighborhood has

 "Logan Theatre Unchained"

-There's been a lot positive reviews from Black intellectuals and activists.
-Others, lead by Spike Lee
+There's been a lot positive reviews from Black

-( who stated he has no planes of even seeing it) have been caustic and inflammatorily negative, outraged that a white man would dare trespass with movie cameras into the collective memory of chattel slavery to share his perspective.
+planes of even seeing it) have been caustic and inflammatorily negative, outraged that a white man would dare trespass with movie cameras into

 Brother Spike

-What's really behind this "outrage" is the shame of the Black communities's inability and lack of political will to finally force ourselves and America, to phycological process slavery as a collective.
-Which is why Spike is bucking off shots wildly at every aspect of Django Unchained while opening old wounds of division in the Black community.
-Like the use of the word "Niggah" or "Nigger", depending on the user's color.
+ourselves and America, to phycological process slavery as a collective.
+Which is why Spike is bucking off shots wildly at every aspect of Django

-Now, what should be a much needed debate on the legacies of Chattel Slavery in America, has been reduced to stereotypical Niggahs "Beef'n",
+much needed debate on the legacies of Chattel Slavery in America, has been reduced to

-1967 Chicago Mayoral Candidate, 1968 U.S. Presidential Candidate, Black Activists, and Comedian Brotha Dick Gregory, came out of retirement to defend Django Unchained, demonstrating his continued relevance by effectively using modern urban warfare tactics ( gleamed from Gangsta Rappers) by uploading a You Tube video to the general public dissing Spike, calling him a "Punk" and interestingly enough, a "thug".
-I'm just glade Dick is starting to get up in years, cause it looked like he was about to assemble his crew and "come see" Spike.
+1967 Chicago Mayoral Candidate, 1968 U.S. Presidential Candidate, Black Activists, and Comedian Brotha Dick Gregory, came out of retirement to defend Django Unchained, demonstrating his continued relevance by effectively using modern urban warfare tactics ( gleamed from Gangsta Rappers) by uploading a You Tube video to the general public dissing Spike, calling him a "Punk" and

 Don't, come around Redding,using the N' Word!

-Holding Spike down, is Black progressive radio talk show host Brotha Rob Redding Jr of "The Redding Report", who flagellated himself and his callers, to the point of such high pitched frenzy and thick foamy froth, that while castigating those of us who use the "N word", the generally nuclear charged Redding, ran out of steam, during the last hour of this three hour show, barely crawling past the finish line.
+Holding Spike down, is Black progressive radio talk show host Brotha Rob Redding Jr of "The Redding Report", who flagellated himself and his callers, to the point of such high pitched frenzy and thick foamy froth, that whilecastigating those of us who use the "N word", the generally nuclear charged Redding, ran out of steam, during the last hour of this three hour show, barely crawling past the finish

 Note The" Wu Wear"